MattDurocher/School_District_Analysis/README.md

 - Math and reading scores by grade
   - All scores remained the same besides the 9th grade scores which were removed.
 - Scores by school spending
+  - Thomas falls in the $630-$644 category.
+The only metric effected was a drop in % Overall Passing
 - Scores by school size
+  - Thomas falls in the Medium category.
+The only metric effected was a drop in % Overall Passing.
 - Scores by school type
+  - Thomas falls in the Charter category.
+The only metric effected was a drop in % Overall Passing.
 ## Summary: Summarize four changes in teh updated school district analysis after reading and math scores for teh ninth grade at Thomas High School have been replaced with NaNs.